broken-byte/general_interview_prep/README.md

-    I use PyCharm Community Edition (I highly suggest you do the same for Python development) so to specify the source I go to Preferences -> Project -> Project Structure and right click the top level of this git repo and check "Sources".
+    I use PyCharm Community Edition (I highly suggest you do the same for Python development) so to specify the source I go to Preferences -> Project -> Project Structure and right-click the top level of this git repo and check "Sources".
 The top level directory should now be blue, or some such color depending on your IDE theme.

 6. Specify your SDK.
 This synchronizes your IDE with the virtual environment we created in step 3.